suejinkim20/Code-Quiz/README.md

 The following issues still need to be resolved:
 * When the game is played multiple times, the high scores need to be sorted by score from highest to lowest and display the highest three.
-* Formatting of high scores page needs to be adjusted for better user experience to be able to read the scores more clearly.

 ## Usage